Maullin1996/fake_store_api_design/README.md

 - ### Product Cart Container
 - Displays detailed information about the product that you want to buy, including its image, price, quantity, and a two buttons to increase or decrease the quantity of the productyou want to buy.
     ```bash
       class ProductCartContainer extends StatelessWidget {
-      // The URL of the product image.
+      /// Image URL for the product.
       final String url;
+      /// Local fallback image path if [url] fails to load.
+      final String assetsImage;
-      // The name of the product.
+      /// Name of the product.
       final String productName;
-      // The current amount quantity of the product in the cart.
+      /// Quantity or unit description of the product (e.g., "2 x 500ml").
       final String amount;
-      // The price of the product.
+      /// Regular price of the product.
+      final double productPrice;
+      /// Detailed product description.
-      final String productPrice;
+      final String description;
-      // The callback function to handle the increase action for the product quantity.
+      /// Whether the product is under a promotional discount.
+      final bool isPromotion;
+      /// Discount percentage to apply if [isPromotion] is true (e.g., 0.2 for 20%).
+      final double discount;
+      /// Callback when the plus button is pressed.
       final Function()? onPressedplus;
-      // The callback function to handle the decrease action for the product quantity.
+      /// Callback when the minus button is pressed.
       final Function()? onPressedminus;
+      /// Callback when the container is tapped for more info.
+      final Function()? onPressedinfo;
         // constructor and build method...
       }
 <p align = "center">
   <img src="assets/images/product_cart.png" alt="alt text" width="300" />
 </p>